I was recently asked if Botox injection were Vegan friendly or not

 Firstly – The ingredients of the actual product.
 For a product to be vegan, it must contain no animal products and no ingredients derived from animals.

 Secondly – How the product was formulated and developed.
 If the product was not tested on animals it is considered to be ‘cruelty-free’ and this is then classed as truly Vegan.

 The actual product ‘Botox’ is Vegan friendly because it contains nothing of animal origin.
 Phew!

 HOW Botox is formulated however, is a different matter.
 Botox is considered and classified as a medicine (and must be prescribed like any other medication by a highly qualified medical professional) and therefore BY LAW has to be tested on animals before it can be used for humans, to ensure its safety and efficacy.

-ALL the medications which we could take, from the basic paracetamol to major immunity compromising medications, whether we are vegan or not, have been tested on animals at some point.
-This is the harsh reality, (and not often discussed).
+ALL the medications which we could potentially take, from the basic Paracetamol to major immunity compromising medications, such as Chemotherapy, have been tested on animals at some point.
+This is the harsh reality, and not often discussed.